 Kikitoru is a compound Japanese verb, derived from kiku (‘listen’) and toru (‘take’).
 Kikitori is the noun form of this verb, which can be translated as ‘listen/taking.’
 In order to feel comfortable when you visit Japan, at some point you will want to start working on kikitori, or listening skills, in addition to your other studies.
 An entertaining way to do this is to watch Japanese TV shows and movies in Japanese, with English subtitles.

-Aikurushii is another interesting TV show that was originally broadcast in 2005.
-Although the quality of the streaming video is rather poor, the audio quality is decent.
+Aikurushii is an excellent TV show that was originally broadcast in 2005.
+Although the quality of the streaming video on Youtube is poor, the audio quality is decent, except for some relatively brief segments where the sound disappears entirely.

-A third TV series that Japanese language students may want to watch is Orange Days.
-Although not as interesting as the first two shows mentioned, it is quite accessible, in part because one of the main characters is deaf, and the other characters have to slow down a bit when they talk to her.
+Another TV series that Japanese language students may want to watch is Orange Days.
+Although not as interesting as Aikurushii, it is quite accessible, in part because one of the main characters is deaf, and the other characters have to slow down a bit when they talk to her.

 The animated Japanese-language DVD’s that I personally own and admire the most are from Studio Ghibli: Spirited Away, Howl’s Moving Castle, Whisper of the Heart, My Neighbor Totoro, Kiki’s Delivery Service and Castle in the Sky.
 I’m also quite fond of the four DVD’s in the Haruhi Suzumiya series.
 Two other DVD’s from Studio Ghibli, Nausicaa and Princess Mononoke, don’t seem quite as marvelous as the ones mentioned above, in part because they contain some violence that might be frightening for children, but they are still well worth watching.

 In addition to the animated DVD’s listed above, I enjoy watching Japanese movies by the director Yasujiroo Ozu.
 I have five of his titles, all released between 1956 and 1961: Early Spring, Tokyo Twilight, Equinox Flower, Late Autumn, and The End of Summer.
 These DVD’s are available in one package from Amazon.
-They provide intimate views of Japanese family life and feature wonderful actors, several of whom appear in more than one of the films.
-I think that these movies demonstrate many of the fascinating differences between male and female speech and behavior in Japanese culture.
-They also contain a lot of wisdom and good humor.
+They provide intimate views of Japanese family life, feature wonderful actors, and demonstrate many of the fascinating differences between male and female speech and behavior in Japanese culture.

 Finally, the Japanese movie Always: Sunset on 3rd Street and its sequel come with English and Thai subtitles, and the language they employ is fairly simple, with many lines spoken by children.
 Admittedly these two movies are overly sentimental, but Japanese people seem to like them and find them funny, due in part to their inclusion of a number of in-jokes and puns involving such things as the Suzuki car company and the Akutagawa writing prize.